 Getting Around Vail Mountain

-- Fastest track to the Back Bowls from Lionshead: BornFree (chair 8) to Avanti (chair 2) to Wildwood Express (chair 3) where you can dive blissfully into Sundown Bowl
+- The fastest track to the Back Bowls from Lionshead: Take BornFree (chair 8) to Avanti (chair 2) to Wildwood Express (chair 3), where you can dive blissfully into Sun Down Bowl.

-- On a busy day: Hit Game Creek Bowl early and then come back to the front side or ski the Simba area (chair 26) while other front side chairs clear out.
-Try to avoid the most popular Back Bowls and chairs 2, 3 & 4 – especially mid-morning through lunch.
+- On a busy day: Hit Game Creek Bowl early, and then come back to the front side or ski the Simba area (chair 26) while other front side chairs clear out.
+Try to avoid the most popular Back Bowls and chairs 2, 3, and 4, especially mid-morning through lunch.

 Our Favorite Gear

-- Best place to rent your gear: Performance Sports in Lionshead – the best service hands down!
+- The best place to rent your gear: Performance Sports in Lionshead offers the best service, hands-down!

-- Goggles or sunglasses: Definitely goggles.
+- Goggles vs. sunglasses: We recommend goggles.
 Goggles with appropriate lenses are even better.
-Yellow, gold or amber tinted lenses in low light or fog, rose tinted lenses for flat or gray light, and polarized lenses for bright sunshine.
+Consider yellow, gold, or amber tinted lenses in low light or fog, rose-tinted lenses for flat or gray light, and polarized lenses for bright sunshine.

-- What to wear: Think layers.
+- What to wear: Layer up!
 You can always add or take away as temperatures and conditions dictate.

-- What we always carry with us: Lip balm with SPF, sunscreen, energy bar, collapsible water bottle, cell phone, cash and neck gaiter if we’re not already wearing it.
-You’ve got lots of pockets in those parkas & pants – use ‘em!
+- What we always carry with us: Lip balm with SPF, sunscreen, energy bar, collapsible water bottle, cell phone, cash, and neck gaiter if we’re not already wearing it.
+You’ve got lots of pockets in those parkas & pants, so use them!

 Wining and Dining

-- Best places to do lunch: Either before 11am or after 2pm on-mountain to avoid the crowds.
+- The best places for lunch: Either before 11 am or after 2 pm on-mountain to avoid the crowds.
 Or head down to the Lionshead base area.
 Moe’s BBQ in Lionshead is a filling, yummy & fast option.
 Bart & Yeti’s has a great deck.
 You’re also close enough to your condo for a quick, homemade lunch.
-From Lionshead, you can quickly hop back on chair 8 or the Gondola to get back to the mountain.
+From Lionshead, you can quickly hop back on chair eight or the Gondola to get back to the mountain.

-- Apres ski: In Lionshead, Garfinkel’s deck is THE place to be.
+- For a little après-ski: In Lionshead, Garfinkel’s deck is the place to be.
 In Vail Village, hit the Red Lion for the legendary musical entertainment.
-And don’t miss town-wide Vail Apres celebrations and specials at 4pm each day!
+And don’t miss town-wide Vail Apres celebrations and specials at 4 pm each day!

 Skiing and snowboarding in Vail is an experience unlike any other!
-After a long day of skiing or snowboarding on the slopes, take advantage of one of our many amenities to recover.
+After a long day on the slopes, take advantage of one of our many amenities to recover.
 Soothe those sore muscles in our sauna or hot tubs.
 Stretch your legs in our fitness center.
 Let our concierge book a massage or recovery session with Mountain Fit.
 Browse our accommodations, then contact us for personalized service and help to select the perfect loft or condo for you and your needs!